OnlyMaeko/mam900-610CDM.github.io/README.md

 Updated Readme:

 Sources: For my information I used the department of Nuclear Energy as well as the Energy Information Administration (.gov) to collect the information to craft my ideas.
-To actually create the images I used generative AI chat-gpt with very specifically crafted statements on 10/21/24 to
+To actually create the images I used generative AI chat-gpt with very specifically crafted statements on 10/21/24 to create the parts of my visual argument.

+I'm trying to create a comparison between coal and nuclear and showing that one is much more efficient unfornately the final draft isn't fully completed but I have all of the pieces I plan to combine into one image.

 The issue I want to address with this project is nuclear energy and the possibilities it entails.
 While it is a highly discussed topic I don’t think many people understand the finer details of the pros/cons.
 The context surrounding this is a large amount of opinion based on a relatively small pool of information that people are exposed to combined with known negative effects of radiation when in contact with humans.
 My target audience is people who are not educated about the possibilities that revamping America’s nuclear infrastructure holds.
 I think most people’s attitudes will be somewhat negative and fearful as the consequences of disaster are very high.
 However the risk of disaster is very low which is the point I want to elaborate on.
 I think people’s main concern isn’t that nuclear energy is bad in the way coal energy is but rather that it’s directly unsafe to people whereas burning fossil fuels is an indirect way of damaging humans.

-I think that more knowledge is very valuable on this, which is why I plan to use many words in my argument and format this as an informational flyer that can be printed or posted online.
-I want to show that nuclear energy is safe when properly overseen and the main effect I want to have is to convince people that nuclear energy is safe, then the secondary effect is to convince people that it’s profitable/worth investing into.
-I want to include images in the background of a cleaner world.

-I am thinking of overlaying a grid to show the coverage of 1 nuclear plant vs the number of normal energy plants to show that it is much more powerful.
-The thing I think I’ll have the most trouble with is convincing people that it’s safe and I’m unsure of how to do that visually outside of including what the US is already doing today with nuclear power and comparing it to fossil fuels.